superReal/srunit/README.md

         ->getMock();

 This call will create a mock, and will also register this mock-object to be retrieved on every call of `oxNew('oxArticle')`.
-This is pretty usefull when you have dependend classes that make usage of oxNew() calls very often, and you're not able to change this behaviour from the outside.
+This is pretty usefull when you have dependant classes that make usage of oxNew() calls very often, and you're not able to change this behaviour from the outside.

 ### Provisioned Mocks